sqlmapproject/sqlmap/Usage.md

 Option: `--gpage`

 Default sqlmap behavior with option `-g` is to do a Google search and use the first 100 resulting URLs for further SQL injection testing.
-However, in combination with this option you can specify with this switch, `--gpage`, some page other than the first one to retrieve target URLs from.
+However, in combination with this option you can specify with this option (`--gpage`) a page other than the first one to retrieve target URLs from.

 ### Use HTTP parameter pollution